Seneca-BSA/bsa/docs/ses250/lab8.md

 ***Figure 8.2** Keysight 33500B Function Generator*

 In the electronics lab, you will be using a Keysight DSO-X 2002A (or similar) Digital Storage Oscilloscope.
-Its manual can be found here: [DMM Manual](lab8-DSO-manual.pdf)
+Its manual can be found here: [DSO Manual](lab8-DSO-manual.pdf)

 Source: [Wikipedia: Oscilloscope](https://en.wikipedia.org/wiki/Oscilloscope)